Generalization of core percolation on complex networks: Introduction

 The paper is organized as follows.
 In Sec.~\ref{analytic}, we present an analytical framework to study $Gk$-core percolation for random networks with arbitrary degree distributions.
 We apply our general results to the Erd\H{o}s--R\'enyi and scale-free networks.
 We compare our results with numerical simulations.
-In Sec.~\ref{rate}, we derive the rate equations for the $k$-leaf removal algorithm and using these equations we find in another way how Gk-cores are organized.
-We obtain the size of minimum vertex covers constructed by the $k$-leaf algorithm in Sec.~\ref{VC}.
+In Sec.~\ref{rate}, we derive the rate equations for the $k$-leaf removal algorithm and using these equations we find in another way how $Gk$-cores are organized.
 In Sec.~\ref{real}, a set of real-world networks are analyzed in the framework of our approach.